Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

 ## Implementation Details

 ### Technical Overview
-Universal Robots provides a primary client interface, allowing external devices to connect with the cobot's software and facilitate the exchange of communication messages.
-The cobot's software periodically sends out serialized messages containing robot state information as outlined in their primary / secondary specification.
-In short, a sent message consists of a hexadecimal string representing binary data, with robot parameters encoded within it.
-These strings are divided into sections, with the first section called the "package," starting at byte 0 and all subsequent sections being "subpackages."

-This client is specifically designed to receive these messages, deserialize them, and write the content to files.
+As described in the [Essential Technical Details](https://github.com/Shawn-Armstrong/UR_Primary_Client_Python_Library/edit/main/README.md#essential-technical-details), this client is specifically designed to receive these messages, deserialize them, and write the content to files.
 The client's implementation consists of four main components: `client.py`, `package.py`, `subpackage.py`, and `packagewriter.py`.

 #### `client.py`
 This is the entry point of the program.
 It connects with the cobot, receives messages and uses them to instantiate a `Package` object.
 Afterwards, a `PackageWriter` object writes the `Package` to a file.